 Other Canada Ski Resorts

-There are also Canadian ski resorts in Ontario and Quebec, but the word on the street is that these are adequate for the locals, but not worthy of an overseas ski holiday considering there’s so much on offer in western Canada.
+There are also Canadian ski resorts in Ontario and Quebec (such as Mont Tremblant), but the word on the street is that these are adequate for the locals, but not worthy of an overseas ski holiday considering there’s so much on offer in western Canada.